CO01 Access and Choice Policy

 The policy has been reviewed recently and the conflicts of interest section has been made more robust.
 It is a corporate policy and procedure for the management and handling of performance concerns related to general practitioners working within the CCGs.

-CO22 – Expenses reimbursement policy for patient carer and public involvement in engagement activity
+CO22 – Expenses reimbursement policy

-This is a new policy for the CCG which sets out the responsibilities for all CCG staff and any third party commissioned by the CCG to undertake patient, carer and public engagement activity on its behalf.
+This is a policy for the CCG which sets out the responsibilities for all CCG staff and any third party commissioned by the CCG to undertake patient, carer and public engagement activity on its behalf.
 It explains the implications for benefits, employment law and tax, enabling local people to make an informed choice about receiving expenses and what this may mean for them.

 This policy has been developed in conjunction with members of patient groups within the CCG.
 Input has also been sought from Durham County Council’s Welfare Rights Team in the development of this policy to ensure that all involved are fully aware of how reimbursement of expenses can impact on benefits and HM Revenue and Customs rules.